Ukraine: Axzon-01/Halych and Kalush

 Synopsis

-In February 2014, a complaint was lodged by members of communities from Deliyevo, Sivka-Voynylivska, and Lany of the Halych and Kalush districts in the Ivano-Frankivsk region, with the support of the National Ecological Centre of Ukraine.
-The complainants raise issues regarding odors, land and water pollution related to the project’s use of manure, improper use and compensation of land, lack of information disclosure and consultation, impacts to road infrastructure, and environmental impacts to natural parks and other areas.
-The complainants also express concerns about the project violating national law as well as the IFC Performance Standards.
+In February 2014, members of communities from Deliyevo, Sivka-Voynylivska, and Lany in the Halych and Kalush districts of Ukraine’s Ivano-Frankivsk region, filed a complaint to CAO, with support from the National Ecological Centre of Ukraine (NECU).
+The complainants raised concerns about odors and land and water pollution linked to the project’s manure management, as well as improper land use and compensation.
+They also cited insufficient information disclosure and consultation, impacts on road infrastructure, and environmental effects on natural parks and surrounding areas.
+Additionally, they alleged that the project violated national law and IFC Performance Standards (PS).

-CAO found the complaint eligible in March 2014.
-An assessment of the complaint was completed in August 2014.
-Based on stakeholder discussions conducted as part of CAO's assessment, the complainants and company agreed to engage in a CAO-led voluntary dispute resolution process to address the issues raised in the complaint.
+In March 2014, CAO found the complaint eligible and completed an assessment in August 2014.
+During CAO’s assessment, the parties agreed to engage in a CAO-led voluntary dispute resolution process to address the issues raised in the complaint.
 The Assessment Report is available in English and Ukrainian.